-In this article, I would like to share with you what I have learned in the course “Management of Individuals and Teams, Michigan University” presented at Coursera.
+I’d like to share with you what I learned in this essay from the Michigan University course “Management of Individuals and Teams,” which was offered through Coursera.

 Perspective and Vision

-I think it would be better if I go to the topic of managerial and organizational perspectives first.
-The first issue was how, as a manager, how to properly convey the organizational vision and thinking to team members or company employees?
+I believe it would be more effective if I started with the managerial and organizational perspectives.
+The first concern was how to effectively communicate corporate vision and thinking to team members or other company personnel as a manager.

 “… To be Earth’s most customer-centric company for four primary customer sets: consumers, sellers, businesses, and content creators.”